Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 * You can search globally from all of the main/top level screens which means you can search at any time.
 * The Mobile Workspace keeps a recent history of search terms so that previous searches can be quickly repeated.
 * Contextual search is available within folders.
 This search mode will only search within that folder but can be converted to a global search using the quick filter.
 You can also filter by files and folders within the contextual folder search.
+* Search is available when the device is offline.

 ## Recent Files